Regulation

 Rejection / removal by BaFin

-No contract concluded, dismissal possible
+No contract can be concluded; termination possible

-Under § 25c KWG and analogous regulations:
+Under § 25c KWG and analogous provisions:

 • Supervisory board members of banks

-• Executives in asset management companies (KAGB)
+• Executives in capital management companies (KAGB)

 • Compliance officers in regulated institutions (depending on the role)